mrspeaker/Omega500/README.md

     this.anims.render(gfx, this.x, this.y);

+TODOs:
+    - Add more precise (per-frame) timing
+    - Add ping-poing/reverse playback

 ## Map
 [Ω/maps/Map.js](https://github.com/mrspeaker/Omega500/blob/master/%CE%A9/maps/Map.js)

-Maps take a sprite sheet, and a bunch of 2D cells.
-Usually give it a camera to render.
+Maps take a `Ω.SpriteSheet`, and a bunch of 2D cells to show what to draw.
+Also, you'll usually give it a camera to render (for scrolling around a larger map).

     sheet: new Ω.SpriteSheet("../res/images/tiles.png", 32, 32)